 Starting on Monday, all travelers entering Beijing from overseas were required to be quarantined at designated sites for 14 days.

-BEIJING, March 16 (Xinhua) -- China has imposed stricter screening and quarantine measures on travelers entering the border through flights, trains, ships and roads as coronavirus cases soared around the world.
+BEIJING, March 16 (Xinhua) -- China has imposed stricter screening and quarantine measures on travelers entering the border through flights, trains, ships and roads as coronavirus cases spiraled around the world.

 The measures were taken as overseas cases have outstripped domestic cases in China where rigorous containment is turning the tide.